Updated September 2018

-Household size is a key factor in determining eligibility for premium tax credits.
-The following questions and answers explains the rules on who counts in a household when determining eligibility for premium tax credits.
+Household size is a key factor in determining eligibility for the premium tax credit.
+The following Q&A explains the rules on household size and how it affects eligibility for and the amount of the premium tax credit.

-Why does household size matter when calculating eligibility for premium tax credits?
+Why does household size matter when calculating eligibility for the premium tax credit?

-Household size is used to determine a person’s income as a percentage of the poverty line, which is a required step in determining premium tax credit eligibility.
-(For more information on eligibility, see Key Facts You Need to Know About: Premium Tax Credits.)
-Table 1 shows the poverty guidelines applied to different household sizes in the 48 contiguous states and the District of Columbia.
+Eligibility for the premium tax credit is based on a family’s income as a percentage of the federal poverty line (FPL).
+The poverty line increases with household size.
+Table 1 shows the federal poverty guidelines for different household sizes in the 48 contiguous states and the District of Columbia.
 (Alaska and Hawaii each have their own federal poverty guidelines.)
-A family’s income as a percentage of the poverty line is calculated by taking the family’s annual income in dollars and dividing it by the poverty guideline for its household size.
-For example, a married couple with two children earning $45,000 a year would use the poverty guideline for a family of four — $24,600 in 2017 — to determine the family’s income as a percentage of the poverty line.
-The family’s income would be 183 percent of the poverty line (FPL) in 2017.
-This would put them in the eligible income range for premium tax credits and cost-sharing reductions.
+A family’s poverty line percentage is their annual income divided by the poverty line for their household size.
+For example, a married couple with two children earning $45,000 a year would divide their household income by the poverty line for a family of four — $25,100 in 2018 — to calculate their income at 179 percent of the federal poverty line.
+This puts them in the eligible income range for a premium tax credit and cost-sharing reduction.
+(For more information on cost-sharing reductions, see Key Facts: Cost-Sharing Reductions.)

 Federal Poverty Line Guidelines

-The amount that a household is eligible to receive also depends on their poverty level income.
-Families at different income levels are expected to contribute different percentages of their income towards premium payments (see Table 2), with higher income families paying a greater percentage of their income towards premiums than lower income families.
+Income as a percentage of the federal poverty line also sets the amount of premium tax credit a household is eligible to receive.
+Families at different income levels are expected to contribute different percentages of their income towards premiums (see Table 2), with higher income families paying a greater percentage of their income towards premiums than lower income families.
+The premium tax credit is determined by subtracting the premium contribution from the cost of a benchmark plan so as premium contributions rise, the premium tax credit is reduced.
+(For more information on how the premium tax credit is calculated, see Key Facts: The Premium Tax Credit.)

 |Annual Household Income